webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

     pass.setIndexBuffer(indicesBuffer, 'uint16');
 ```

-when we'll compute a viewProjection matrix like we covered in
+Then we'll compute a viewProjection matrix like we covered in
 [the article on perspective projection](webgpu-perspective-projection.html).

 ```js